jenpyle/chat/README.md

 and location data.
 - Data gets stored online and offline.

-## Technical
+## Technical Specs

-- React Native.
+- React Native
-- Developed using Expo.
+- Developed using Expo
-- Chat conversations stored in Google Firestore Database.
+- Chat conversations stored in Google Firestore Database
-- Users can pick and send images from the phone’s image library.
+- Users can pick and send images from the phone’s image library
-- Users take pictures with the device’s camera app, and send it.
+- Users take pictures with the device’s camera app, and send it
-- Images stored in Firebase Cloud Storage.
+- Images stored in Firebase Cloud Storage
-- Read and send the user’s location data.
+- Read and send the user’s location data

 ## Detailed Description
 The app was written in **[React Native](https://reactnative.dev/)**, a JavaScript framework for writing native applications for iOS and Android.
 A CLI tool, **[Expo](https://docs.expo.dev/)**, to set up and run the project.
 Testing on my computer was done using **[Android Studio](https://developer.android.com/studio)** as an Android emulator, and on my phone using the **[Expo Go app](https://expo.dev/client)**.